megavolts/guetzed/README.md

 # Introduction
 guetzlingPy is a python wrapper for guetzli.
 [Guetzli](https://github.com/google/guetzli) is a Google alogrithm to optimize JPEG and PNG images, processing one file at a time.
 GuetzlingPy automate the compression of JPEGs and PNGs found recursively.
-By default GuetlyingPy keep a copy of the original files an process both JPEGs and PNGs within a given folder.
+By default guetzlingPy keep a copy of the original files an process both JPEGs and PNGs within a given folder.

 By default, guetzlingPy keeps a copy of the original files, appending the `.bkp` extension to the filename.
 The scripts operates either in the directory where it is executed.